-Broccoli Salad with Raisins is a fresh, easy and healthy side salad for your next BBQ or just any weeknight!
-This was my sister’s favorite summer salad!
+Broccoli Salad with Raisins is a fresh, easy side salad for your next BBQ or just any weeknight!
+It only takes about 30 minutes to make Broccoli Salad with Raisins!

 I have made this salad for many years.
 It is crispy, fruity, creamy and oh so very good!

 Broccoli is one of the healthiest foods you can eat.

 Broccoli is a Superfood!

 “It is a very good source of dietary fiber, pantothenic acid, vitamin B6, vitamin E, manganese, phosphorus, choline, vitamin B1, vitamin A (in the form of carotenoids), potassium and copper.
 Broccoli is also a good source of vitamin B1, magnesium, omega-3 fatty acids, protein, zinc, calcium, iron, niacin and selenium.”
 (Source: The World’s Healthiest Foods) It is also an anti-inflammatory, which, in turn, makes it an anti- carcinogen!

 You know, if you’ve been following the blog this summer, I have been making a ton of different salads for all of our BBQs!
 This BLT Pasta Salad is very popular, as is this easy Cucumber Tomato Salad.
 This Broccoli salad is a great addition to the collection!

 I usually use the broccoli raw, which I love, but my husband complains it hurts his teeth.

 So, because I’m such a nice person, 🙂 I blanched the broccoli for only about 2 minutes so that it didn’t lose it’s beautiful color.
 When you blanch veges, be sure you have ice water ready to cool them down, quickly.

 The golden raisins add a lovely sweetness to this salad and the pepitas, or sunflower kernels add a bit of crunch.